The Truth About Meghan Markle's Relationship With Her Father

 Plunged into the spotlight for the first time, with no idea how to cope, Thomas Markle turned to a man well-versed in notoriety.

 Over a series of chats, his future son-in-law, Prince Harry, along with his daughter Meghan Markle, stressed the importance of not engaging.
-"For the most part, it was always, 'Don't speak to the press,'" he explained without a single trace of irony while giving his first tell-all interview to Good Morning Britain.
+"For the most part, it was always, 'Don't speak to the press,'" he explained without a single trace of irony while giving his first tell-all interview to Good Morning Britain this past June.
 "They were very emphatic about not giving any information to the press or talking to them because it just encourages them more.
 So, nonetheless, that's what I tried to do."

 But a year of seeing unflattering images of him buying cans of beer or taking the trash out of his home in Rosarito, Mexico began to wear and soon he put forth his infamous plan to have photographers snap staged pictures of him.
 "Obviously that all went to hell," he admitted, "and I feel bad about it.
 I apologized for it and that's all I can do.
 I can't do much beyond that."

 Welllll, he probably could have chosen not to do it again.
-But there he was, not even a month after the royal wedding and the whole will-he-or-won't-he-walk-her-down-the-aisle debacle, accepting a $10,000 payout for that half-hour long interview with Piers Morgan and Susanna Reid.
+Or another time after that.
+Or the most recent interview, published in The Mail on Sunday this past weekend.

-Meghan hasn't commented on his decision to riff on everything from Harry's thoughts on Brexit ("I think he was open to the experiment") to his successful heart surgery ("They went up through my groin,") to how he gave his blessing for the pair to wed ("I said, 'You're a gentleman.
-Promise me you'll never raise your hand against my daughter,'").
-But Kensington Palace insiders have made it clear that neither they, nor the royal couple themselves, were looped in.
+It began with him riffing on everything from Harry's thoughts on Brexit ("I think he was open to the experiment"), to how he gave his blessing for the pair to wed ("I said, 'You're a gentleman.
+Promise me you'll never raise your hand against my daughter,'") then transitioned to him openly mocking his daughter's new kin, calling Kensington Palace a breeding ground for Stepford Wives and Scientologists.
+Then the 74-year-old retired lighting director went fully hostile, basically telling The Mail on Sunday his little girl was an ungrateful brat.

+"What riles me is Meghan's sense of superiority," he griped to the paper.
+"She'd be nothing without me.
+I made her the Duchess she is today.
+Everything that Meghan is, I made her."
+He went on to list his proof: payments he shelled out for her private schooling and a trip abroad.
+"And did I get any recognition for it?
+Any thanks?" he wondered.
+"She doesn't even speak to me now.
+How cold is that?"

+Now, amazingly enough, while speaking to the same outlet he seems baffled by what he calls their "wall of silence."
+He's texted, sent letters via her old publicist in L.A. and even sent a pleading, hand-delivered note to ex-wife Doria Ragland: "Everything has been met with stony silence."

-So it seems safe to label this another blunder in the father-daughter duo's complicated relationship—one that was tenuous well before Thomas grabbed hold of that Images of Britain book and posed for his first staged photograph.
+And while he insisted he and the 37-year-old actress turned royal never had any issues before her entrance into The Firm, their relationship certainly seemed tenuous well before Thomas grabbed hold of that Images of Britain book and posed for his first staged photograph.

 As with most parental relationships, everything started out well.
 To hear Meghan tell it, her early days growing up in L.A.'s San Fernando Valley were downright idyllic.